 - IoT sensors and external APIs

-The evolution of AI in supply chain management is just getting started.
+The evolution of AI tools in supply chain management is just getting started.
 Here’s what on the horizon:

 - Autonomous supply chains: Systems that sense, decide, and act on their own.